Related Materials: More Employees & Workplaces Guidance | All Guidance

 The ETS requires covered employers to establish, implement and maintain an effective, written COVID-19 Prevention Program that includes elements pertaining specifically to ventilation and filtration, as follows:

-Under Sections 3205.1 and 3205.2, employers have additional ventilation and filtration requirements in the event of a COVID-19 outbreak, as follows:
+Under Sections 3205.1, Multiple COVID-19 Infections and COVID-19 Outbreaks, employers have additional ventilation and filtration requirements in the event of a COVID-19 outbreak, as follows (note: these provisions also apply to major outbreaks, addressed under Section 3205.2):

-(1) The vehicle has functioning air conditioning in use and the outside temperature is greater than 90 degrees Fahrenheit.
+(1) The vehicle has functioning air conditioning in use and excessive outdoor heat would create a hazard to employees.

-(2) The vehicle has functioning heating in use and the outside temperature is less than 60 degrees Fahrenheit.
+(2) The vehicle has functioning heating in use and excessive outdoor cold would create a hazard to employees.

 (3) Protection is needed from weather conditions, such as rain or snow.